Margin Call: Plot

 After the meeting with Tuld, Emerson learns from Dale's wife that he has returned home.
 Emerson travels to Dale's residence with Bregman and attempts to persuade him to return to the firm, but he refuses.
-During the drive back, Bregman asks if he will lose his job; Emerson responds that he likely will but, philosophizing on the nature of the financial markets, tells him not to lose faith and that his work is necessary.
+During the drive back, Bregman asks whether he will lose his job; Emerson responds that he likely will but, philosophizing about the nature of financial markets, tells him not to lose faith and that his work is necessary.

-Tuld tells Robertson that he will assign the blame to her in front of the traders and the board of directors; Robertson argues that she warned Tuld and Cohen about the situation over a year ago, and that both acknowledged the risks, but fails to persuade him.
+Tuld tells Robertson that he will assign the blame to her in front of the traders and the board of directors; Robertson argues that she warned Tuld and Cohen about the situation over a year ago and that both acknowledged the risks, but she fails to persuade Tuld.
 Meanwhile, Dale is bribed and forced into cooperating with Cohen's plan, with the firm threatening to cut his benefits and severance if he refuses.
 He spends the day commiserating with Robertson.

 Despite his misgivings, Rogers rallies his traders and informs them of the fire sale.
 He acknowledges the damage likely to be done to their reputations and careers but tells them that they will receive seven-figure bonuses if most of the traders' assigned assets are sold by day's end.
-As trading progresses, the firm elicits suspicion and eventually anger from their counterparties and incurs heavy losses, but they manage to sell off most of the bad assets.
+As trading progresses, the firm elicits suspicion and, eventually, anger from its counterparties and incurs heavy losses, but it manages to sell off most of the bad assets.

-Another round of layoffs begins; Rogers, upon finding out that he was spared, confronts Tuld and submits his resignation.
+Another round of layoffs begins; upon learning he was spared, Rogers confronts Tuld and submits his resignation.
 Tuld dismisses Rogers' view of the situation by recalling past economic crises, arguing that such events always happen and that Rogers should not feel guilty for acting in his and the firm's interests.
 Tuld asks Rogers to stay on for two more years, and Rogers reluctantly accepts, citing his personal financial need.
 Tuld also informs Rogers that Sullivan will be promoted.